If you’ve ever purchased hosting for your website then you may have heard of cPanel.

 (Side note: remember that your cPanel account might look different to mine.
-I’m hosted with Namecheap, so there are extra features within my cPanel account that I have because I’m hosted with Namecheap).
+I’m hosted with Krystal, so there are extra features within my cPanel account that I have because I’m hosted with Krystal).

 To change your cPanel style, click on the person icon in the top right hand corner of cPanel.
 Then click Change Style.

 This is what the Change Style link looks like on the basic cPanel style:

 And this is what it looks like on the retro cPanel style:

 You can use which ever style you like, but for the purpose of this post I’m going to be using screenshots from the basic style, just because I think I think most people will be using this version.
 It also looks a lot cleaner!

 Normally when you purchase hosting, your host will send you an email containing your log in details for your cPanel account.
 The password is randomly generated, so you might want to change it something more memorable (but that’s also complex!).

 To change your password, click on the person icon in the top right hand corner of cPanel and click Password & Security.